hkaanturgut/Azure-WebApp-Infrastructure-Deployment-by-Terraform/README.md

 8 - Create Network Interface Card and connect to the subnets
 #

-- Run { terraform init } and to see the plan run { terraform plan } command
+- Run { terraform init } command and to see the plan run { terraform plan } command

-- To provision the environment , run { terraform apply }
+- To provision the environment , run { terraform apply } command